guettli/generic-backend/README.md

 ## Current: 2015..2025

-The client is heavy: React or Angular
+There is a simple CRUD interface out-of-the box (like django admin), or the backend only provides a Rest-API and the client is heavy: React or Angular

 The backend is simplified.
 For example [Django REST framework](https://www.django-rest-framework.org/) gets used.